PCMDI/input4MIPs_CVs/docs/dataset-overviews/population.md

 ### Grids and frequencies provided

-We provide annual data (1850-2100) on a regular 0.25 degree grid.
+We provide annual data (1850-2100) on a regular 0.25 ('gn') and 0.5 degree ('gr') grid.
+Please notify the authors if you would need other resolutions for your simulations.

 ### Variables provided

-The dataset contains total population (mid-year estimate) per square kilometer (pop_dens).
+The dataset contains total population (mid-year estimate) per square kilometer of the grid cell area (pop_dens).

 ### Uncertainty